 - Before awarding grants, we will reach out to finalists via the individual named as the main contact in your proposal submission to schedule a short call between June 25 and July 6 (excepting July 4) to discuss your proposal.
 Please ensure that at least one representative of the research team leadership will be available by phone and email during this span.

-On April 26, 2018, 2:30-3:30 p.m.
-ET, the Research Collaborative will hold an online bidders conference designed to give interested and eligible applicants a chance to ask questions regarding the RFP.
-The webinar will be recorded and posted here as soon as possible afterwards.
+On April 26, the Research Collaborative held an online bidders conference designed to give interested applicants a chance to ask questions regarding the RFP.
+Watch the recording below.

 Letter of Intent

 To ensure that we have sufficient reviewers on hand to evaluate submitted proposals, we are requiring all applicants to submit a simplified letter of intent using the online form below by 11:59 p.m.
 (ET) on May 8, 2018.
 On that form, you will be asked to submit the following:

 - Names of principal investigators (PIs) and co-PIs, plus institutional affiliations